Myths & Facts on Solar

 When viewed holistically solar stacks up well as not just a method of reducing emissions, but of simultaneously providing other social and economic benefits.

 MYTH: Solar can only ever make a small contribution to our energy needs because it doesn't produce power at night.

-Solar power and energy efficiency schemes are helping cut our overall demand for electricity.
-Data released in 2011 by the Australian Energy Market Operator (AEMO) shows that overall demand for electricity in Australia actually fell for the first time in decades.
+Solar power and energy efficiency schemes are helping to cut our overall demand for electricity.
+Data released in 2011 by the Australian Energy Market Operator (AEMO) shows that the total demand for electricity in Australia fell for the first time in decades.